 Child and Adolescent Traumatic Stress Program.
 The Child and Adolescent Traumatic Stress Program provides psychological services to pediatric patients and their families.
 These services are provided when the child or adolescent experiencing acute, chronic, and/or genetic medical disorders is exhibiting a psychological reaction directly related to the medical problem; physical symptoms as a function of behavioral and psychological problems; and psychological problems and physical complaints due to a trauma such as child abuse.
-Assessment and treatment services are available for depression and anxiety; adjustment disorders; medical noncompliance; elimination disorders; eating disorders; and psychosomatic illness.
+Assessment and treatment services

+Are available for depression and anxiety; adjustment disorders; medical noncompliance; elimination disorders; eating disorders; and psychosomatic illness.

 Family Violence Program.
 The Family Violence Program provides psychological services to children, adolescents, and adults in: 1) offering assistance in identifying and overcoming effects of abuse, while also helping perpetrators learn nonviolent behaviors, 2) assisting children who have witnessed violence to overcome its effects, and 3) helping adolescents learn anger management skills and promoting nonviolent ways of resolving conflicts.
-Individual and/or group therapy sessions are offered on a sliding scale fee basis.
 Treatment techniques such as: assertiveness skills, communication skills, and problem solving skills are emphasized.